alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 * **Hath-cast-off / Reject (זָנַח):** Used in Lamentations 2:7, correlating with historical rejections and temple destructions.
 * **Purer (זַכּוּ):** Found in Lamentations 4:7.

-Note 1: I have not (yet) found a difinitive pattern in the Acrostic Alphabetical Psalms that are describing the alphabet itself.
+Note 1: I have not (yet) found a definitive pattern in the Acrostic Alphabetical Psalms that describe the alphabet itself.

 Note 2: This page is about the 22-Mercury-Retrograde calendar.
-When we get to the 12-month-lunar calendar, this relates to: "Let Asher be blessed with children; let him be acceptable to his brethren, and let him **dip his foot in oil**".
-Deut 33:24
+When we get to the 12-month-lunar calendar, this relates to: "Let Asher be blessed with children: let him be acceptable to his brethren, and let him **dip his feet in butter**" (Deut 33:24, KJV).

 ---